pelagios/peripleo/README.md

 __http://github.com/pelagios/peripleo2__ (source code)

-__HOWEVER:__ fret not!
+__API USERS:__ fret not!
 The new Peripleo version features a partially backwards-compatible API ("legacy compatibility API"). __This means that most of the documentation below remains valid.__ Links and documentation text have been updated to reflect this.